gfragi/gfragi.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello, I'm George M. Fragiadakis, an enthusiastic and dedicated individual with a diverse background in the academic and professional realms.
 Currently, I am a PhD candidate in Technoecomics of IoT and also serve as a Senior DevOps Engineer at <a href="https://studyingreece.edu.gr/study-in-greece/">Study in Greece</a>.
-I hold a Bachelor's degree in <a href="https://en.phys.uoa.gr/">Physics from the National Kapodistrian University in Athens</a> and pursued a Master's degree in <a href="https://www.dit.hua.gr/index.php/en/" >Informatics and Telematics from Harokopio University</a>, where I specialized in Informatics & Telematics.
+I hold a Bachelor's degree in <a href="https://en.phys.uoa.gr/">Physics from the National Kapodistrian University in Athens</a> and pursued a Master's degree in <a href="https://www.dit.hua.gr/index.php/en/" >Informatics and Telematics from Harokopio University</a>, where I specialized in Development and Operations of Next Generation Networks and Services.
 As an Erasmus student, I had the privilege of studying at the Niehls Bohr Institute in Copenhagen.

-With over 8 years of experience in the technology field,  I possess a strong affinity for monitoring and utilizing tools such as Grafana, ELK, Prometheus, and Icinga2 to ensure system performance and reliability.
-My expertise spans across DevOps, IT and Cloud technologies, Kubernetes, Python, technoeconomics, data engineering, and business analysis.
-Additionally, I have hands-on experience with automation testing using Cypress, enabling efficient and robust testing processes.
-I find great satisfaction in leveraging automation to streamline workflows and enhance overall productivity.
+With over 8 years of experience in the technology field, I thrive on troubleshooting and implementing cutting-edge technologies.
+In the realm of DevOps, I possess skills in Kubernetes and Docker, enabling me to effectively orchestrate and manage containerized applications.
+Additionally, I have experience in implementing Continuous Integration and Continuous Deployment (CI/CD) processes, fostering efficient and streamlined development practices.
+My DevOps skills also encompass utilizing monitoring tools such as Grafana, ELK, Prometheus, allowing me to effectively monitor systems and maintain their stability.
+I am passionate about automation testing and have utilized Cypress, ensuring efficient and reliable testing processes.
+In addition, my academic background in technoeconomics, data engineering, and business analysis has given me a strong analytical mindset and the ability to extract insights from complex information.
 Additionally, my teaching experience at various education levels has honed my ability to effectively communicate complex concepts.

-I find immense joy in uncovering the stories hidden within data and leveraging visualization techniques to bring them to life.
-My true interest, aside from my professional pursuits, is my family and my children.
-They are an endless source of motivation and inspiration.
-I am eager to apply my skills and expertise to make a meaningful impact in the field I work for, driving innovation, and telling compelling stories through data visualization.
+Beyond my professional pursuits, my true passion lies in my family and children.
+They are a constant source of inspiration and motivation.
+These personal interests contribute to my well-rounded perspective and infuse a creative touch into my work.